 (3L, 1LB) An introduction to the basics of oil and gas production.
 Topics will include a quick overview of the history of production, oil and gas reservoirs, drilling, testing, and completing wells.
 The main focus will be on oil and gas properties, production methods, enhanced recovery methods, field processing, and well maintenance.
-Prerequisites: Permission of the instructor.

-EXTR 2540 - Petroleum Refining (3CR) (3L) This course will cover the process, technology and operations that are necessary for the refinement of petroleum products.
+EXTR 2540 - Petroleum Refining (3CR)

+(3L) This course will cover the process, technology and operations that are necessary for the refinement of petroleum products.